- Bloomington, MN

 - BS: Medical Dosimetry; John Patrick University of Health and Applied Sciences; South Bend, IN

-Keaton decided to pursue a career in medical physics after participating in research as an undergraduate involving the detection of residual electric fields induced by high energy photon irradiation.
+Keaton is a recent MS graduate who decided to pursue a career in medical physics after participating in research as an undergraduate involving the detection of residual electric fields induced by high energy photon irradiation.
 He has been very interested in both physics and medicine since he was young, and feels that medical physics is an ideal combination of his passions.

 Keaton’s education thus far has provided him with clinical experience in radiation therapy.
 He is interested in performing research in the areas of proton therapy, stereotactic radiosurgery, machine learning, and image guidance for radiation therapy treatments.